-The University of Southern Mindanao is inclined to the development of products, technologies, innovations and discoveries of new ideas and information.
-This is facilitated through research engagements of faculty, full-time researchers and undergraduate/graduate students.
+USM as a premier university, is committed to provide quality instruction, research, development and extension services.
+It spearheads need-based research outputs for commercialization, publication, patenting, and develop technologies for food security, climate change mitigation and improvement in the quality of life; facilitate the transfer of technologies generated from research to the community for sustainable development; and strengthen relationship with stakeholders.
+The development of products, technologies, innovations and discoveries of new ideas and information is facilitated through research engagements of faculty, full-time researchers and undergraduate/graduate students.
 The activity is geared towards providing products and services to the end-consumers and other stakeholders of the University from various fields.